My Resume

 MRC 1.0.0

-Over the course of about half a year I continued to make incremental updates to the app with feedback from friends that saw and used the app and adding things I wanted it to be able to do.
+Over the course of about half a year I continued to make incremental updates to the app with feedback from friends that saw and used the app, and of course adding things I wanted from the app.
 Below are features I added with each minor version increment.

 v1.1.0